 A pairing of blue walls and pink accessories creates a pretty, feminine vibe in this sunny living room.
 Splashes of pink on throw pillows and other decorative elements add warmth to the steely blue hue of the walls.
 Warm neutrals and hints of gold stabilize the sweet color palette to ensure it doesn't become juvenile.

 Spa-Like Blue Color Scheme

 Watery Blue + Taupe + Buttery Yellow

-Shimmering blue tiles forming the tub and shower surround in this bathroom instantly convey a tranquil, spa-like energy.
+Shimmering blue tiles forming the tub and shower surround in this bathroom instantly convey a calm, spa-like energy.
 The taupe hue on the narrow vanity complements the tilework, as does the buttery yellow wall color.
 Because these colors have warmer undertones, they help balance the cool blue tiles.

 Denim Blue + Cherry Red

 Blue and red is a cheerful, easygoing combination that's perfect for kids' spaces.
 Enliven a room with neutral white walls using red and blue rugs, fabrics, and accessories.
 Mix solid colors with classic stripe patterns for a more dynamic look.

 Serene blue goes glam with accents of silver-gray and pearly white.
 A subtle nod to the ocean, the palette evokes a soothing yet sophisticated feel.
 Layer sumptuous fabrics and metallic details throughout the room to enhance the luxe look.